 And if you want to add another layer of confidence to your daughter’s day, maybe invest in some period panties.

-There are a slew of ways to manage the discomfort of a menstrual cycle, both medicinally and holistically.
+There is a slew of ways to manage the discomfort of a menstrual cycle, both medicinally and holistically.

 Heating pads were already mentioned, but I have found using Amend+ with a carrier oil applied over the abdomen to be some of the best pain relief out there.
 I even used this after the birth of our youngest and it was the only thing effective against afterbirth pain.

 Another amazing product that I have recently found is the Comfort Patch.
-This patch is amazing for menstrual cramps, migraines, you name it.
-It should most definitely be included it the box as a versatile means of pain management.
+(Use code KimberlyM10 for 10% off!)
+This patch is amazing for menstrual cramps, and migraines, you name it.
+It should most definitely be included in the box as a versatile means of pain management.

 Another good thing to have on hand for those emotional days, and pairs perfectly with the Comfort Patch, are Zen Drops.
+(Use code KimberlyM10 for 10% off!)
 I keep a bottle with me in my purse because with four women in our home, it’s needed a lot.